infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Mental Health/Mental Health.md

 - Children increasingly felt comfortable voicing themselves and their opinion in the circle, including expressing actions/thoughts which may not be perceived as socially desirable.
 (Page 28)
 - children space to think through their strengths and build on these.
 This allows children to believe that they have something to offer and achieve (Holcomb-McCoy, 2007).
 (Page 29)

+# MONITORING AND EVALUATION
+- It is important to distinguish the monitoring mechanism carried out by independent bodies from the children’s complaint mechanisms.
+Th e latter should work as a first call at the facility level; the children, or eventually, their-parents or the staff , should be able to communicate any type of concern to the institution’s management.
+Th independent monitoring mechanisms instead is a national structure, ideally with regional and local outreach, that might be contacted by anybody if a direct approach to the facility is deemed impossible or unsatisfactory inits results.36 (Page 28)
+- .
+They should be granted access to all information and records about the treatment and condition of children and should be allowed to conduct interviews with children on a confidential basis.
+Th e inclusion of women as part of the inspection teams is particularly significant where the institution hosts girls.37 (Page 28)
+- Visits are much more effective in terms of promoting sustained improvement in the conditions and treatment of children if they take place regularly and systematically.
+If visits to the institutions by external commissions are carried out only sporadically, they may do more harm than good.
+Especially with regard to cases of violence and abuse, visits might create expectations of justice among the children, which are often not fulfilled; they migh tgenerate more violence and abuse in a circle of punishment for spies and reward for silent spectators; and, in a system prone to corruption, external commissions might even be monitored by some lobbies.

 # MENTAL HEALTH CONCERNS DURING COVID
  **Feelings of isolation**:
     * Many children are experiencing loneliness as their normal routine continues to be put on hold due to the COVID-19 imposed restrictions.